LarsBreuren/real-time-web-1920/README.md

 ## API
 The Movie Database.
-A popular edutabke database for movies & TV shows.
+A popular database for movies & TV shows.
-Free of charge unless the project is commercial
+Free of charge unless the project is commercial.
+You get an API key when you register on their website.
+You can get all kinds of data, for example details of a certain movie/serie or all a list of genres.

 ## Wishlist